Spencer-Beatty/C-Compiler/desc/part4/README.md

 Using these two outputs, you should then go back to the list of instructions and patch it up to replace each virtual registers with either an architectural register, or with a load/store instruction if the virtual register is spilled.
 You should also at this point expand the two pseudo-instructions `pushRegisters` and `popRegisters`.

-You will find it useful to reuse the existing logic from the `NaiveRegAlloc` when performing this step.
+You will find it useful to reuse some of the existing logic from the `NaiveRegAlloc` when performing this step.
-As mentioned, you should never need more than three registers when spilling with your register allocator.
+As already mentioned, you should never need more than three registers when spilling with your register allocator.
-Therefore, if you reuse some of the code from the naive reigster allocator, you should really only be using three registers and not six as the original code suggests.
+In fact, you can even do better and only use two registers, lowering the number of reserved registers for spilling.
+This will result in less load/store in case of high register pressure.

 ## Debugging Tip: Promote variables to registers